On this page:

 Initial and renewal inspection visits

-During the inspection of new centres or centres applying to renew their licence, the inspection team evaluates:
+During the inspection of new clinics or clinics applying to renew their licence, the inspection team evaluates compliance with all relevant standard licence conditions.

 Interim inspection visits

-- the action(s) taken by the centre in relation to areas of non-compliance identified either at the last inspection visit or through the continuous monitoring cycle
+- the actions taken by the clinic to address any areas of non-compliance identified either at the last inspection or through continuous monitoring;

 The purpose of interim inspections